falkr/ttm4115/pages/unit-7-comm/preparation-3.md

 understand, too.
 There are also some more practical reasons why we recommend you to use MQTT for the semester project:

-:aside: Read the article [Building Facebook Messenger](https://www.facebook.com/notes/facebook-engineering/building-facebook-messenger/10150259350998920)
+:aside: If you have a Facebook account, you may read the article [Building Facebook Messenger](https://www.facebook.com/notes/facebook-engineering/building-facebook-messenger/10150259350998920)